Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Modification History

-The University is a Statutory Authority pursuant to the Financial Administration and Audit Act 1977 and is subject to the same legislative and policy requirements as applies to other government and semi-governmental agencies.
-This includes the Act itself and subordinate guidelines, as well as other pronouncements such as the State Procurement Policy.
-This framework is generally not prescriptive on what can or cannot be charged to the University's accounts except to state that all expenditure must be for official purposes and must not, except in special cases (such as " losses and special payments " as defined) be for private purposes.
+The University is a Statutory Authority pursuant to the Financial Accountability Act 2009 and is subject to the same legislative and policy requirements as applies to other government and semi-governmental agencies.
+This includes the Act itself and subordinate guidelines, as well as other pronouncements such as the Queensland Procurement Policy.
+This framework is generally not prescriptive on what can or cannot be charged to the University's accounts except to state that all expenditure must be for official purposes and must not, except in special cases (such as "losses and special payments" as defined) be for private purposes.

 The University derives a major part of its funds from the Government, but is increasingly reliant upon its commercial endeavours to support its operational and capital requirements.
 The University is therefore required to administer its expenditure in a manner which adheres to standards of public sector accountability, but which also supports the flexibility required of an institution operating within a more commercial framework.